krauseannelize/python-notes/3-Python-data-types.md

 ### *Range*

-**Range** is a sequence of values defined by a starting and end point, alternatively a continuous set of numbers or characters within a specific interval, that is *immutable*.
+**Range** is a sequence of integer values defined by a starting and end point that is *immutable*.
 The basic syntax is `range(start, stop, step)` and the parameters mean:

 - *start* is optional to indicate the start of the sequence, being 0 by default
 - *stop* indicates the end of the sequence and the value being exclusive